wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-desktop-flow/includes/4-create-first-desktop-flow.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of My flow, desktop flows with Create a desktop flow button.](../media/desktop-begin.png)](../media/desktop-begin.png#lightbox)

-Select **Launch app** and open Power Automate Desktop from the subsequent dialogue box.
+Select **Launch app** and open Power Automate Desktop from the subsequent dialog box.
 The desktop app will open in the designer with a new flew named "Untitled", which you can change later.

 Desktop flows are created to mimic the actions of a user when performing steps in a process.
 You have to train the flow by adding those actions.